-The assets and liabilities of our foreign subsidiaries and foreign branches, whose functional currencies are primarily the Canadian dollars, British pounds and euros, respectively, are translated into U.S. dollars at exchange rates in effect at the balance sheet date.
+The assets and liabilities of our foreign subsidiaries and foreign branches, whose functional currencies are primarily the Canadian dollar, British pound and euro, are translated into U.S. dollars at exchange rates in effect at the balance sheet date.
 Income and expense items are translated at the average exchange rates prevailing during the period.
-The cumulative translation effects for subsidiaries using a functional currency other than the U.S. dollar are included in accumulated other comprehensive income (loss) as a separate component of stockholders' equity.
-We estimate that had the exchange rate in each country unfavorably changed by ten percent relative to the U.S. dollar, our consolidated income before taxes would have decreased by approximately \$4.8 million for the year ended December 31, 2021.
+The cumulative translation effects for subsidiaries using a functional currency other than the U.S. dollar are included in accumulated other comprehensive (loss) income as a separate component of stockholders' equity.
+We estimate that had the exchange rate in each country unfavorably changed by ten percent relative to the U.S. dollar, our consolidated loss before income taxes would have increased by approximately \$4.3 million for the year ended December 31, 2022.